WIKI2020/FacePose_pytorch/README.md

 ## Update Log

 [2020/09/12]congratulate!
 The algorithm has been applied to the following two products: online education for children, which is used to identify whether children listen carefully; on-site meeting or school classroom, to judge the quality of speech.
 We will release the ultra-high precision model in October or November.
-If you need, please add a github star and leave email, I will send it to you separatel.
+If you need, please add a github star and leave email, I will send it to you separately.
 ![image](https://github.com/WIKI2020/FacePose_pytorch/blob/master/img/y1.jpg)
 ![image](https://github.com/WIKI2020/FacePose_pytorch/blob/master/img/y2.jpg)